mrkdavi/shell-script/README.md

 # shell-script
-🐚 A repo where to save my shell script codes
+🐚 A repo where I save my shell script codes